-As a previous association membership manager, one of my biggest challenges was dealing with member retention.
+When previously working at an association, one of the biggest challenges was member retention.
 As you can imagine, it was always a hard pill to swallow when we lost a member.
-Here’s how to best overcome that lump in your throat when it happens to you.
+Here’s how to best overcome the “Hi, I need to cancel my membership” phone call or email.

-Breaking up is hard to do, and it came out of nowhere.
-Why did they decide to leave?
+Break ups are hard to do, and sometimes they come out of nowhere.
+Why did they walk away?
 They didn’t even give us a chance to prove to them how important they are to us.
 Do they appreciate we provide them with a job board just for their industry?
-Why didn’t they attend our last event?
+Why didn’t they attend our last virtual event?
 It was our best event yet!

 - 1. Denial: They can’t be leaving us.
 It isn’t happening.
 They need us!

-- 2. Anger: How could they do this to me?
-After all of the emails I have sent them?
+2. Anger: How could they do this to me?
+After all of the onboarding emails I have sent them?

-So now I’ve moved on to the steps of improvement.
+- So now moving on to the steps of improvement.

 Step 1: Admit what went wrong

-Bravely, I do one of the most difficult things done after a break up.
-I call our ex-member and ask why.
+You now need to do one of the most difficult things done after a break up.
+Start by calling the ex-member and ask why.
 Why did you leave us?
 What could we do better?
 Critical feedback is the breakfast of champions.

-During the call, I swallow my pride and disappointment, and I listen to the response that will likely prove out my fears.
-We didn’t provide the value that our members seek.
-We don’t engage them the way they need to be engaged.
+During the call, listen to the response that will likely prove your fears.
+Did you provide the value that your members seek?
+Do you engage with them the way they need to be engaged?

 Step 2: Figure out how to fix it

-I know we can do better.
+Say to yourself, I know we can do better.
 I know we can change the way we engage our members.
-Based on the feedback I got, I learned that personalization and interaction are key to improve renewal rates.
+Start with personalization for a memorable experience and more member engagement as key ways to improve renewal rates.

-If we reach our members with relevant content—while they stand in line at Starbucks or the grocery store, we can delight them during those micro-moments.
-If we connect them to their fellow professionals—on their time, we’re unstoppable.
+If you reach your members with relevant content—while they are on a Zoom break or the grocery store, you can delight them during those micro-moments.
+If you connect them with their fellow professionals—on their time, then you will be unstoppable.

-We need technology to deliver data that leads us to make smarter engagement decisions.
-We need our information in front of our members, no matter when, where or how they access it.
+You need technology to deliver data that leads you to make smarter engagement decisions.
+You need your information in front of your members, no matter when, where or how they access it.

 Step 3: Always remember with loss, comes gain

 Failure is always the best way to learn.
-I just retrace my steps until I realize where we went wrong.
+Start by retracing your members steps until you realize what went wrong.

-Now that I understand this key information, I must take action on the solution.
+Now that you understand this key information, you must take action on the solution.
 In the membership application, we ask members “Why are you joining?”
-Based on their response, we segment our welcome series emails to deliver tailored content that drives them to our website to begin engaging with their colleagues.
-We also evaluated a social community technology like SocialLink to help deliver instant value to members.
+Based on their response, segment your welcome series emails to deliver tailored content that drives them to our website to begin engaging with their colleagues.
+You can also evaluate a mobile responsive online community to help deliver instant value to members.